Fast, affordable Internet access for all.

 An interesting wrinkle in Colorado is the wide support across the state - communities that vote heavily for Democrats supported local authority for municipal networks in similar numbers that those in areas voting heavily for Republicans.

-In Yuma County, where approximately 85% of voters supported the GOP Senate candidate, the measure to reclaim local authority [no-glossary]passed[/no-glossary] with 72% of the vote.
+In Yuma County, where approximately 85% of voters supported the GOP Senate candidate, the measure to reclaim local authority passed with 72% of the vote.
 Yuma County overwhelmingly voted for the Republican candidate for Governor and every race in Yuma County went to a Republican candidate.
 The cities of Yuma and Wray within the County also had their own ballot initiatives to reclaim local authority; those ballot measures also passed by 72%.

 Rio Blanco County's numbers were very similar to those in Yuma County.
 The only exception was that their ballot question 1A on reclaiming local authority passed with 76%.
 Again, every race went to a Republican candidate in Rio Blanco County.